0to1a/gofarm/README.md

 ## Concept
 - **Rapid Development:** Analyzed behavior & Designed for Backend Engineer.
 Make better to maintain and rapid development.
 Reuse your modules and connect the dot quickly.
 - **Performance First:** Framework with a small footprint, make it not costly for production-grade.
-- **Dual-Architecture:** Using Microservices modular concept, but can deploy as single apps / Monolith.
+- **Dual-Architecture:** Using Microservices concept, but can deploy as single apps / Monolith.
 Just move the module to a new project, and the app will separate & become a microservice.
 - **Structured:** Single pattern of writing code (like MVC), makes other developers read & maintain easily.
 Minimizing the learning curve is our focus.
 - **Clean Deployment:** Focus on a clean structure to make the sure better deployment.